 Our water comes from the snow packed peaks of the Colorado Rockies.
 It is charcoal filtered to remove impurities, but keeps its mineral content and flavor.

 Rather than bottling each individual barrel separately, for an unreliable taste, small batchers choose their finest barrels and combine them for a more reliable, yet still distinctive flavor.

 Nobody knows.
 Not even we know.
 A batch of SCW's Snowflake doesn't operate on a schedule or a timetable and that's the beauty of it.
-A bottle of Snowflake has many subtle and delicate nuances that have to be pulled out from the wood over time and as Head Distiller Jake Norris puts it, "Only the cask knows when it's time."
-When a Snowflake does become available we sell it only out of the distillery and we will post the on-sale date about a week in advance in two places: in the news section as well as on our Facebook page.
+A bottle of Snowflake has many subtle and delicate nuances that have to be pulled out from the wood over time.
+When a Snowflake does become available we sell it only out of the distillery and we will post the on-sale date in advance on our Facebook page.
+You will also get first notification of the release by being on our email newsletter.
+To subscribe visit our home page and click ‘Subscribe ti our newsletter’ at the top of the page.
 That's all there is to tell, so keep your eyes on those places and check them often.
 Be warned that when we do release a batch of Snowflake, it tends to sell out completely within a matter of hours so get on your horse and arrive early if you want this bounty.